 Say you enter a room that a guest has recently checked out of and notice an expensive object, like a laptop, watch, or other piece of jewelry.
 What do you do with it?

-This is a prompt that you’ve likely seen in traditional housekeeping interview guides, as it can help you determine the trustworthiness of your potential new hire.
+This is a traditional housekeeping interview question that you’ve likely seen in interview guides, as it can help you determine the trustworthiness of your potential new hire.